jMetal/SAES/docs/API/api.rst

 API Documentation
 =================

-The following sections document the public API of the `algorithm-benchmark-toolkit` library.
+The following sections document the public API of the `SAES` library.

 .. toctree::
    :maxdepth: 1